Man charged with murder in case of missing Wagener woman Krystal Channel Anderson

 Anderson's family reported her missing Aug.
 23 after she did not post on social media or answer calls.

-Since the start of the investigation, it is believed Anderson was in the company of Berry at the residence, police said.
+Since the start of the investigation, police said they believed Anderson was in the company of Berry at the residence.

 Police said early in the investigation that Berry was also listed as missing but he was arrested after police determined a probable cause.